Elective courses

 Alex Rafacho

-Description: i) history of empirical science: from philosophy to the scientific method; ii) characterization of the scientific method and scientists’ formation; iii) inside scientific publication: what and why to publish, journals, and publication process; iv) evaluation of scientific activity: indices, citations, and frauds; v) elaboration of a scientific question: where to start the questions and how to proceed with the bibliographic review; vi) objective: the heart of everything; vii) research planning and data collection: actions that precede planning, design, statistics, and sampling; viii) analysis and interpretation of results: what should and should not be taken into account; ix) scientific writing: the logic and structure behind the text and the routine of scientific writing; x) dissemination in congresses: preparation of works and the importance of dissemination in scientific events; xi) training scientists (academic routine): why train scientists? xii) simulation of an oral presentation at a scientific event: creation, elaboration, and dissemination of the work.
+Description: i) history of empirical science: from philosophy to the scientific method; ii) characterization of the scientific method and scientists’ formation: small details and horizons; iii) inside scientific publication: what and why to publish, journals, and publication process; iv) evaluation of scientific activity: indexes, citations, and frauds; v) elaboration of a scientific question: where to start the questions and how to proceed with the bibliographic review; vi) objective: the heart of everything; vii) research planning and data collection: actions that precede planning, design, statistics, and sampling; viii) analysis and interpretation of results: what should and should not be taken into account; ix) scientific writing: the logic and structure behind the text and the routine of scientific writing; x) dissemination in conferences: preparation of papers and the importance of dissemination in scientific events; xi) training scientists (academic routine): why train scientists? xii) simulation of an oral presentation at a scientific event: creation, preparation, and dissemination of the research paper.

 BQA510035 – Neurobiology of Obesity and Metabolic Diseases